Agupta00/projects/README.txt

 shellFileSys is a c++ program that implements commands on files/directories, like rm, rm -r, mkdir, cat, ...

+client_server is a simple c++ client server implementation with several commands like insert, remove, get...

 interepreters contains interpreters for a made up langauge, implemented in various programing languages

 flight_connector is a flight routing program that, given a database of airports/flight times, tells you the optimal flight path